mikekistler/aspnet-whats-new/README.md

 These benchmarks highlight significant performance gains and reduced memory usage with the new implementation.

 Notes:
 - The new implementation is not a drop-in replacement for the legacy implementation.
+In particular:
-In particular, the new implementation doesn't support dynamic types (like `ExpandoObject`).
+  - The new implementation doesn't support dynamic types (like `ExpandoObject`).
+  - The new implementation uses the declared type of the target object to determine the properties to patch, and not the runtime type as was the case with the   legacy implementation.
 - The JSON Patch standard has inherent security risks.
 Since these risks are inherent to the JSON Patch standard, the new implementation does not attempt to mitigate them.
 It is the responsibility of the developer to ensure that the JSON Patch document is safe to apply to the target object.
 See the [Mitigating Security Risks](#mitigating-security-risks) section for more information.

 ### Usage